AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ![](virtbox_creds.png)

 Now we have a clean install of Windows Server.
-To logon go to `Input -> keyboard -> 'Insert ctrl+alt+del'` in Virtualbox and logon with the previously set password.
+To logon go to `Input -> Keyboard -> 'Insert ctrl+alt+del'` in Virtualbox and logon with the previously set password.

 ![](ctrl_alt_del.gif)